Skip to Content

 In our freezer we will have bags of jalapeños, hot banana peppers, and red cherry bombs.
 We also will freeze Shishito peppers so we can have our favorite and healthy appetizer any time of the year!

-We frequently talk about drying and grinding down our Chinese 5 Color peppers into pepper flakes and powder.
-However, peppers of all kinds can be dehydrated and it’s a great way to preserve peppers without canning.
+Another great method to preserve peppers is to dehydrate them.
+All varieties of peppers of can be dehydrated and it’s a great way to preserve peppers without canning.

-You can dry peppers in a hot and sunny area, in a dehydrator at 125°F or in the oven on the lowest setting.
-The important thing to remember is that peppers will dry based on their water content, size, and the humidity in the air.
+There are basically three ways to dehydrate peppers.
+Place them in a hot, dry, sunny area, put them in a dehydrator at 125°F, or in the oven placed on the lowest setting.
+The important thing to remember is that peppers will dry based on their water content, size, and the humidity in the air so the time it takes will vary.

 The thicker the pepper and the more humid it is, the longer it will take for them to lose their water content.
-Therefore for large peppers, remove the stem, seeds and ribs and cut into slices or chunks.
+Therefore for large peppers it is best to remove the stem, seeds and ribs and cut them into slices or chunks.

-Dry peppers of similar size together to reduce the amount of attention that you need to devote to remove peppers that get done quicker than the others.
+In addition it is helpful to dry peppers of similar size together to reduce the amount of attention that you need to devote to removing peppers that get done quicker than the others.

 Dehydrating Whole Peppers

-You can dry small peppers, like the Chinese 5 Color, cayenne, or habanero peppers whole.
-However, to speed up the drying process we prefer to remove the top and stem, using gloves of course.
+You can also dry small peppers, like the Chinese 5 Color, cayenne, or habanero peppers whole.
+However, to speed up the drying process I still prefer to remove the top and stem.

 The choice to remove the seeds is up to you.
 You can remove the seeds before dehydrating if you prefer.
-Or once the peppers are dehydrated, they shake out easily.
-This is a great method to use if you are making hot pepper powder.
+However once the peppers are dehydrated, the seeds shake out easily.

 3. Make Chipotle Peppers

-Finally, one of our favorite ways to preserve peppers without canning is to make Chipotle Peppers.
+Finally, one of our favorite ways to preserve jalapeno peppers without canning is to turn them into Chipotle Peppers.

 Chipotle peppers are made from over-ripe jalapeños that have turned red.
 Simply place the whole red jalapeño peppers in a smoker and cook at a low temperature until dried.

-Then store the peppers in an air-tight container in your pantry until you are ready to use.
+Then store the peppers in an air-tight container in your pantry until you are ready to use them.

-You can even make your own Chipotle in Adobo Sauce and freeze it for later use.
+You can even make your own Chipotle in Adobo Sauce and freeze it for later use and make an amazing Chipotle Sauce that can be used as a dipping sauce for chicken or as a condiment for your favorite sandwich or burger.

-Preserving peppers without canning is an easy way to enjoy the benefits of all your hard work in the garden, even in the middle of winter!
+There you have it!
+Several great ways for preserving peppers without canning.
+It is an easy way to enjoy the benefits of all your hard work in the garden, even in the middle of winter!

 Enjoy!